Travel details

 Sightseeing

-The campsite, located at an altitude of 3,250 m, has toilets, alfresco showers, and traditional circular dwellings (tukul).
-Here you can observe troops of gelada baboons and enjoy a short walk to a nearby waterfall.
+A campsite located at 3,250 m elevation, equipped with toilets, alfresco showers, and traditional round houses (tukul).
+Here you can observe herds of gelada baboons and enjoy a short walk to nearby waterfalls.

 [English Guide]